-Bratenahl’s residents enjoy one of the lowest income tax rates in the county.
-The current income tax rate is 2.0% and is imposed on earned income, consisting of wages, salaries, and the net profit of business attributable to activities in the municipality, including rental income.
-A partial credit is allowed for tax paid to other cities.
+The current income tax rate in the Village of Bratenahl is 2.0% and is imposed on earned income, consisting of wages, salaries, and the net profit of business attributable to activities in the municipality, including rental income.
+A partial credit is allowed for income tax paid to other cities.
 As with the federal and state income tax, much of the local income tax is collected through employer payroll withholding.
-By contractual agreement, the Central Collection Agency (CCA), a division of the City of Cleveland, administers and collects income taxes on behalf of the Village.
+By contractual agreement, Regional Income Tax Agency (RITA), administers and collects income taxes on behalf of the Village.

-Bratenahl, like most CCA communities, has a “must file” rule, whereby all residents 18 years and older are required to file a tax return (or a valid exemption certificate) with CCA by April 15 of each year for the previous calendar year.
+Bratenahl, like many communities, has a “must file” rule, whereby all residents 18 years and older are required to file a tax return (or a valid exemption certificate) with RITA by April 15 of each year for the previous calendar year.

-CCA maintains a website through which taxpayers can obtain general tax information, e-file returns, download forms, and make tax payments.
+RITA maintains a website (www.ritaohio.com) through which taxpayers can obtain general tax information, e-file returns, download forms, and make tax payments.

-Residents new to Bratenahl who have not yet filed a municipal income tax return with CCA need to register with CCA as soon as practicable.
-The registration form is available on the CCA website listed above.
+Residents new to Bratenahl who have not yet filed a municipal income tax return with RITA need to register with RITA as soon as practical.
+The registration form is available on the RITA website listed above.

 Information for Residents with Rental Income

-Residents with rental income must attach a copy of Schedule E to their city income tax return.
+Residents with rental income must attach a copy of Schedule E of the federal income tax return to the city return filed with RITA.

 Residents with rental income from Village properties must also submit a Rental and Tenant Notification Report (PDF) directly to the Income Tax Department at Village Hall whenever there is a new rental property or a change in the tenant information.